jadams17/tiny-url/README.md

-Project to go with [https://github.com/jadams17/tiny-url-api] to create a URL shortener using Material UI, axios, React and Strapi.
+Project to go with [https://github.com/jadams17/tiny-url-api] to create a URL shortener using Material UI, axios and React.

 ## Available Scripts